 The PayPal REST APIs use webhooks for event notification.

 Webhooks are HTTP callbacks that receive notification messages for events.
-To create a webhook in PayPal, merchants configure a webhook listener and subscribe it to events.
+To create a webhook at PayPal, users configure a webhook listener and subscribe it to events.
 A webhook listener is a server that listens at a specific URL for incoming HTTP

 POST notification messages that are triggered when events occur.
 PayPal signs each notification message that it delivers to your webhook listener.